Using motors is a part of your work if you belong to automotive, steel, or any other heavy machinery.

-- Whereas, offline static analysis determines the functioning of each part in an electrical motor and given current and voltage.
+- Whereas offline static analysis determines the functioning of each part in an electrical motor and given current and voltage.
 You can use it to check for broken rotor bars, end rings, and misalignment in the components.
-For maintaining your motor, you have to perform it regularly when the machine is not running to figure out issues on the spot.
+To maintain your motor, you must perform it regularly when the machine is not running to figure out issues on the spot.

-Some of the common issues motors face are rotor and winding failure.
-To lessen these problems, you can test the motor from a variety of proven methods.
-Common approaches are
+Some of the common issues motors face are the rotor and winding failure.

 Electric Motor Rotating Test

-To avoid damage to the machinery, you have to check the direction in which the motor is rotating before connecting it to a load.
-For that, you will need a phase rotation meter with six leads, three on the motor side and three on the supply side, while checking a three-phase motor.
+To avoid damage to the machinery, you have to check the direction the motor is rotating before connecting it to a load.

 Motor Impulse Test